-See Theorems 4 and 3 in Appendix A for a formal statement and proof.
+See Theorems 3 and 4 for a formal statement and proof.
 As a result, once we obtain a set of draws from empirical distribution of N{total} via multiple simulations, we can perform a test for uniformity.
 The process is then repeated for all test quantities we want to consider.
-If we are using MCMC to sample from π{post} , the posterior sample typically needs to be thinned to ensure that $\theta_1, \ldots, \theta_M$ are approximately independent (Talts et al. 2020, Säilynoja, Bürkner, and Vehtari 2021).
+If we are using MCMC to sample from π{post} , the posterior sample typically needs to be thinned to ensure that $\theta_1, \ldots, \theta_M$ are approximately independent (Talts et al., 2020; Säilynoja et al., 2022).
 The overall SBC process is illustrated in Figure 1.

 While it is possible to use numerical tests for uniformity with SBC, we generally prefer to use visualisations of the rank distribution as they are more informative than numerical summaries and discourage dichotomous thinking.
-Most prominent are rank histograms and plots of empirical cumulative distribution functions (Säilynoja, Bürkner, and Vehtari 2021).
+Most prominent are rank histograms and plots of empirical cumulative distribution functions (Säilynoja et al., 2022).